semrush/intergalactic/website/docs/style/design-tokens/design-tokens-usage.md

 Use it for:

 - Active borders.
-- Active backgrounds (e.g. widget backgrounds, accordions, table headers).
+- Active backgrounds (for example, widget backgrounds, accordions, table headers).

 @import color-group {"group": "shade200"}